kimmobrunfeldt/howto-everything/cloudflare-pros-cons.md

 ### CloudFlare Pros

-* They have proved themselves, e.g. reddit.com and stackoverflow.com are customers
+* They have proved themselves in production, e.g. reddit.com and stackoverflow.com are customers

     [According to them](https://www.cloudflare.com/customers/), >2M websites are
     routed through CloudFlare

-* Nice features: CDN, Analytics, DDoS protection
+* A good set of features: CDN, Analytics, DDoS protection

     But be sure to check what plan you need.
 They have a bit different set of [features](https://www.cloudflare.com/plans/).

 * It's [very cheap](https://www.cloudflare.com/plans/)

     Used bandwidth doesn't matter, it is a fixed price per month.

 * They provide an [API](https://api.cloudflare.com/)

 ### CloudFlare Cons

-* Each subdomain is a "new" site.
 * They limit the file size of uploads if you are uploading through CloudFlare.

     See "Client maximum upload size" here: https://www.cloudflare.com/plans/#plans-table